chasharpur/uk-compare/README.md

 However, this method is not infallible.

-1. Although it lists all matches between two versions they may be entirely contained by other longer matches, and so must be removed.
+1. Although it lists all matches between two versions, some may be entirely contained by other longer matches, and so must be removed.

 2. Even after weeding out these redundant matches it may be that two